2020 Singapore circuit breaker measures

-The 2020–21 Singapore circuit breaker measures were a stay-at-home order and cordon sanitaire implemented as a preventive measure by the Government of Singapore in response to the COVID-19 pandemic in the country on 7 April 2020.
+The 2020 Singapore circuit breaker measures were a stay-at-home order and cordon sanitaire implemented as a preventive measure by the Government of Singapore in response to the COVID-19 pandemic in the country on 7 April 2020.

 The measures were brought into legal effect by the Minister for Health with the COVID-19 (Temporary Measures) (Control Order) Regulations 2020, published on 7 April 2020.
 Singapore had relatively few COVID-19 cases before the emergence of the Delta and Omicron variants from 8 May 2021 to 29 March 2022.

 With its relative success in curbing the early spread of the virus in Singapore, the term "circuit breaker" and its measures was subsequently adopted by other countries, particularly in Canada and the United Kingdom.

+Etymology

+The term circuit breaker is described as a euphemism of a lockdown by people such as Sarah Newey of The Daily Telegraph, PN Balji in South China Morning Post, and Daniel Moss in Bloomberg.
+It is described as a "partial lockdown" by Wan Ting Koh of Yahoo News and Yen Nee Lee of CNBC, as a "lockdown" by The Straits Times, and "encompassing lockdown orders" by Lakeisha Leo and Kurt Ganapathy of Channel NewsAsia.

+It is derived from the physical circuit breaker according to Lee Hsien Loong and Gan Kim Yong; Gan says that when an electrical system encounters a problem, it trips and everything is shut off, and triage can only be performed by individually restoring the switches.

 Chronology

 Singapore recorded its first COVID-19 case on 23 January 2020.
 With that, many Singaporeans have purchased and worn masks when not at home; practiced social distancing and on 7 February 2020, Singapore raised the Disease Outbreak Response System Condition (DORSCON) level from Yellow to Orange in response to additional local cases of uncertain origin.